How insurance works if your car is totaled

 How does a write-off work if I own/lease/finance my vehicle?

-If you're the owner of a totaled car, you'll receive a payment from your insurer for the ACV of your car, less your deductible (if applicable).
+If you're the owner of a totaled car, you'll receive a payment from your insurer for the Actual Cash Value (ACV) of your car, less your deductible (if applicable).

-If you were leasing and your car has been totaled, the Actual Cash Value of the car will be paid to the financial institution that you leased your car from.
-If the amount that was paid out is less than what you owe on your lease, you'll be required to pay back the remainder out of pocket.
+If you were leasing and your car has been totaled, the ACV of the car will be paid to the leasing company that you leased your car from.
+If the amount that was paid out is less than what you owe on your lease, you'll be required to pay back the remainder, out-of-pocket.

 Does the age of my vehicle impact how a write-off is handled?

-If you have an older car that's been written-off, your only option would be to take the cash settlement offered by your insurer and use it towards the purchase of another vehicle.
+If you have an older car that's been written-off, you'll be offered a cash settlement offered by your insurer to use towards the purchase of another vehicle.

-If, on the other hand, the totaled car was purchased new, your claim settlement options can differ, and for the better!
-With TD Insurance, if you’ve purchased our Limited Waiver of Depreciation add-on for your vehicle, you'll be reimbursed the full purchase price of your car from the day you purchased it.* And you'll typically be covered for up to 36 months from the original delivery date of your vehicle, so long as you continue to carry the coverage.
+If, on the other hand, the totaled car was purchased new, your claim settlement options can differ – and for the better!
+With TD Insurance, if you’ve purchased our Limited Waiver of Depreciation add-on for your vehicle, you could be reimbursed the full purchase price of your car from the day you purchased it, minus your deductible.* And you'll typically be covered for up to 36 months from the original delivery date of your vehicle, so long as you continue to carry the coverage.
 If you haven’t added this optional coverage to your policy, you'll be offered the Actual Cash Value of your car, minus your deductible (if applicable).

 Unsure if you have the right coverage to protect your vehicle in the case of a total loss?
 You can review and manage your policy at any time with MyInsurance.
 Or, if you're shopping around for a new policy to protect you and your car, start by getting a quote.